marcusrossel/foundations-of-logic-and-proof/classical_reasoning.rst

 The assumption :math:`\neg A` is canceled at the final inference.

-In Lean, the inference is named ``by_contradiction``, and since it is a classical rule, we have to use the command ``open classical`` before it is available.
+In Lean, the inference is named ``byContradiction``, and since it is a classical rule, we have to use the command ``open Classical`` before it is available.
 Once we do so, the pattern of inference is expressed as follows:

 .. code-block:: lean

-    open classical
+    open Classical

     variable (A : Prop)

     example : A :=
-    by_contradiction
+      byContradiction
-      (assume h : ¬ A,
+         (λ h : ¬ A =>
-        show false, from sorry)
+            show False from sorry)

 One of the most important consequences of this rule is a classical principle that we mentioned above, namely, the *law of the excluded middle*, which asserts that the following holds for all :math:`A`: :math:`A \vee \neg A`.
 In Lean we denote this law by ``em``.
 In mathematical arguments, one often splits a proof into two cases, assuming first :math:`A` and then :math:`\neg A`.
 Using the elimination rule for disjunction, this is equivalent to using :math:`A \vee \neg A`, which is the excluded middle principle for this particular :math:`A`.